All children experience abundant, positive, language-rich social interactions with caregivers, educators, and peers.

 What’s Happening?

-Sandra Dunagan Deal Center for Early Language and Literacy Announces Request For Applications
+The Sandra Dunagan Deal Center for Early Language and Literacy and the

 Your stories are important!
 Share them with us and inspire others to take action.